-All authorised operators had up to date training in basic life support and were aware of what action to take in the event of a medical emergency.
+As discussed in section 5.2.1, it was confirmed following the inspection that all authorised operators had up to date training in basic life support.
+Discussion with Ms Hicks confirmed she was aware of what action to take in the event of a medical emergency.
 There was a written protocol in place for dealing with recognised medical emergencies.

-It was determined that the service had appropriate arrangements in place to manage a medical emergency.
+As a result of the action taken following the inspection, it was determined that the service had appropriate arrangements in place to manage a medical emergency.